Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 Use the following tools to test and debug your BV Pixel implementation:

-• Bazaarvoice Analytics Inspector extension for Google Chrome
+• Bazaarvoice Analytics Inspector (Google Chrome extension)

 • Transactions monitoring tool in Bazaarvoice Portal